dlt-hub/data_engineering_best_practices/README.md

 - Before deploying, conduct extensive testing to identify and resolve issues early, ensuring the system can handle various scenarios.
 This contributes to the reliability and performance of the data infrastructure.
 - Ensure that builds only proceed to deployment after passing integrated tests, reinforcing the stability of the data infrastructure upon updates or new releases.
 - Use anonymized real-world data samples for testing to validate that the infrastructure processes data accurately and efficiently, reflecting actual operational conditions.
-- Monitor the costs and limits to avoid acccidental overruns, it's easy to explode costs, for example if querying large datasets.
+- Monitor costs and limits to prevent accidental overruns.
+It's easy for expenses to skyrocket, especially when querying large datasets.

 - Implement secure and efficient data storage, processing, and access mechanisms, ensuring compliance with data protection regulations.
 This includes practices for data ingestion, encryption, and backup strategies.
 - Establish robust monitoring to detect and address performance bottlenecks or anomalies in real time.
 Ensure the infrastructure is scalable to adapt to varying data volumes and operational demands.